octadelsueldo/octadelsueldo/README.md

 ## I’m a Husband, Data Scientist and former Rugby Player!
 - 🔭 I’m currently working on the Data Governance, Data Quality, Data Modelling, Data Integration and Data Delivery for a Global Supermarket
-- 🌱 I’m currently learning Advance SQL, Talend ETL Data Management Platform, Java and Scala to create, update and optimize Pipelines.
+- 🌱 I’m currently learning Advance SQL, Talend ETL Data Management Platform, Apache Airflow, Java and Scala to create, update and optimize Pipelines.
 - 👯 I’m looking to collaborate with other
 - 🥅 2020 Goals: Study ML in Production, Deep Undersanting of Mathematics for ML and Deep Reinforcement Learning and finally advance Pipelines for Data Engineer.
 - ⚡ Hobbies: I love to travel and play rugby